Italy

 Conversano

-As you drive into the tiny walled town of Conversano, through a panorama of olive groves and fruit-tree orchards, you immediately know you’re in the heart of rural Puglia.
-Tucked away from popular coastal haunts, Conversano has retained its ancient medieval beauty and deeply-rooted traditions, making it one of the best places to experience traditional Puglian life.
-After spending a leisurely few hours exploring the sites of the village, we can arrange for you to visit a nearby masseria (fortified farmhouse) in the heart of the surrounding countryside.
-Here you can learn the beautiful qualities of local culinary traditions during a hands-on cooking class, such as the use of ancient techniques, the properties of signature produce and the history of family recipes.
+Tucked away in the heart of rural Puglia is the pretty village of Conversano.
+Punctuated by olive groves and fruit-tree orchards, Conversano has retained its medieval beauty and deep-rooted traditions, making it one of the best towns in Puglia to experience traditional Italian life.
+After a relaxing few hours exploring the village, we recommend you visit a masseria (fortified farmhouse) in the heart of the surrounding countryside.
+Here, you can learn about local culinary traditions during a hands-on cooking class, such as ancient Italian culinary techniques and the history of family recipes.